Russia asks Bolsonaro to do 5 tests for covid before meeting with Putin

 According to the guidelines sent by the Kremlin to the Brazilian government, to which BBC News Brasil had access, Bolsonaro and the members of the entourage who will approach Putin would have to undergo tests of up to five PCR-type tests for the detection of covid-19.

 One of them would be made between three and four hours before the meeting with the Russian president.
-Sought after, neither the Itamaraty nor the Palácio do Planalto responded whether Bolsonaro will comply with the request.
+Sought after, neither the Itamaraty nor the Planalto Palace answered whether Bolsonaro will comply with the request.

 The requirement of at least five PCR-type tests for members of the entourage who will meet with Putin was sent by the Russian government in early February, when the authorities of the two countries worked out the details of the visit.